Carowinds is once again opening its big festive holiday gates to celebrate the season with Carowinds WinterFest for 2021.

 As the crowds hadn’t made their way to the back of the park yet, we quickly tucked my camera into a locker next to the Copperhead Strike and headed onto the rides.
 Lockers were $2 for an hour.

 One of our favorite shows was the Christmas Bluegrass in the Blue Ridge Country Christmas area.
+Inspired by Appalachian Mountain music, we found it a lot of fun and surprisingly festive.

-Before grabbing dinner we headed back towards the entrance through Candy Cane Lane.
+Before grabbing dinner, we headed back towards the entrance through Candy Cane Lane.

 Eating at Carowinds Winterfest